renehorstmann/rhc/style.md

 - Recover from a function call with a signal handler and long jumps

 ##### <a name="S-err-parameter"></a> Parameter
-If the error is common or predictable, report the error with a function parameter or return value to the user.
+If the error is common or predictable, report the error with a function parameter or return the value to the user.
 This seems to be the default, but consider the above options to minimize these.
 For more informations on how to use them, see [section below](#S-err-error_parameter_options).